-Before moving on, it should be noted that this two year rule is different than the three year rule in 507(a)(8)(A)(i).
-The three year rule considers whether the taxes are dischargeable.
+Before moving on, it should be noted that this two-year rule is different than the three-year rule in 507(a)(8)(A)(i).
+The three-year rule considers whether the taxes are dischargeable.
 Only tax liabilities for tax years at least three years prior to the bankruptcy petition filing are dischargeable in bankruptcy.
-There are nuances to the three year rule that can change the timing, which are not addressed here.
+There are nuances to the three-year rule that can change the timing, which is not addressed here.
 I just wanted to note that there are two different rules to avoid confusion.

 The court had to decide whether McGrew filed her 2006 tax return.
 It concluded that she did.
 It based its decision on the following facts: